"For this child I prayed; and the Lord has given me my petition for which I asked," 1 Samuel 1:27.

 continued due to a weak immune system that was not recovering even when given a Granulocyte-colony (G-CSF) boost to artificially stimulate white blood cell growth in his bone marrow.
 The delay was unprecedented, and caused distress to the doctors and family as the tumors had shrunk but were still present after radiation.
 He began his second round of chemotherapy on time, but ran a high fever on the first day.
 It was thought he had a line infection, so he was given antibiotics to which he had allergic reactions.
 The allergic reactions, coupled with the effects of the chemo drugs, played havoc with his body.
 He became high-risk for sepsis and was moved to ICU where he stayed until his blood pressure was stable and his kidneys were functioning properly.
 The third day of chemo for that course was canceled because he was not well enough to receive the treatment.
 After the second course of chemo an MRI showed that only one tumor of the more than half-of-a-dozen remained, which was the second largest tumor located at his pituitary gland.
 The tumor had shrunk considerably and it was unknown if what remained in imaging was scar tissue, a dormant tumor, or active tumor.
 A lumbar puncture was also done at that time to determine that his spinal fluid was clear of disease.
 He began and completed his third round of chemo on time.
 He again ran a high fever, and was treated with antibiotics, but because of what was learned about his allergies during the second round, he was pre-medicated.
 Though the course was difficult, he was closely monitored and he received all three days of chemo.

-It has also been discovered that he has had significant hearing loss in both ears after two courses, which was expected.
-The loss is at high frequencies and he may require some type of hearing aid, but, so far, has not.
+It was also been discovered that he had significant hearing loss in both ears after two courses, which was expected.
 Eli completed the fourth and final round of chemo on August 18, 2012.
 Because of the hearing loss, one of the drugs was given at a half dose to prevent further loss.
 The fourth was

 Eli at 8 years old